OpenEvalProject/evals/manuscripts/elife-36758/v2/manuscript.md

 ## Abstract

-10.7554/eLife.36758.001 The store-operated calcium (Ca 2+ ) channel Orai governs Ca 2+ influx through the plasma membrane of many non-excitable cells in metazoans.
-The channel opens in response to the depletion of Ca 2+ stored in the endoplasmic reticulum (ER).
+The store-operated calcium (Ca2+) channel Orai governs Ca2+ influx through the plasma membrane of many non-excitable cells in metazoans.
+The channel opens in response to the depletion of Ca2+ stored in the endoplasmic reticulum (ER).
 Loss- and gain-of-function mutants of Orai cause disease.
 Our previous work revealed the structure of Orai with a closed pore.
 Here, using a gain-of-function mutation that constitutively activates the channel, we present an X-ray structure of Drosophila melanogaster Orai in an open conformation.
 Well-defined electron density maps reveal that the pore is dramatically dilated on its cytosolic side in comparison to the slender closed pore.
-Cations and anions bind in different regions of the open pore, informing mechanisms for ion permeation and Ca 2+ selectivity.
+Cations and anions bind in different regions of the open pore, informing mechanisms for ion permeation and Ca2+ selectivity.
 Opening of the pore requires the release of cytosolic latches.
 Together with additional X-ray structures of an unlatched-but-closed conformation, we propose a sequence for store-operated activation.

 ## Introduction